Skip to Content

 Flywheel Brake Assembly

-Common faults here include cable out of adjustment, meaning the bail lever doesn’t pull the brake to the off position.
+Common faults here include a cable out of adjustment, meaning the bail lever doesn’t pull the brake to the off position.

 Flywheel assembly